Wellington, most people would say in Shropshire, but strictly in the County of The Wrekin, was awarded Walkers are Welcome status in June, 2010.

 - Latest News: ( see here for more details )

-- Our next regular walk is on Sunday May 7th - see here for more details
+- Our next regular walk is on Sunday July 16th.
+See here for more details

-- Our next path maintenance session is on Thursday April 20th see here for more details and here
+- Our next regular path maintenance session will be on July 6th see here for more details and here

 for some recent improvements by the Council and by us.